stronnag/mwptools/docs/manual/docs/Black-Ops.md

     $ gsettings get org.stronnag.mwp map-sources
     'sources.json'
-    # here this set to a file sources.json (in ~/.config/mwp/)
+    # here this set to a file sources.json (in the configuraion directory ~/.config/mwp/ / $LOCALAPPDATA/mwp)

 if this is not set, then set it:

     $ gsettings set org.stronnag.mwp map-sources 'sources.json'

-Now we need to edit the file `~/.config/mwp/sources.json`, there is a sample file in `mwptools/samples/sources.json `. you file needs a stanza like:
+Now we need to edit the configuration file `sources.json`, there is a sample file in `mwptools/samples/sources.json `. you file needs a stanza like:

     {
      "id": "Black",